AdobeDocs/commerce-operations.en/help/performance/configuration.md

 ## Customer segments validation

-Merchants that have a large number of [customer segments](https://docs.magento.com/user-guide/marketing/customer-segments.html) may experience significant performance degradation with customer actions, such as customer logic and adding products to the cart.
+Merchants that have a large number of [customer segments](https://docs.magento.com/user-guide/marketing/customer-segments.html) may experience significant performance degradation with customer actions, such as customer login and adding products to the cart.

 Customer actions trigger a validation process for customer segments, which is what can cause performance degradation.
 By default, Adobe Commerce validates each segment in real-time to define which customer segments are matched and which are not.